 This allows you to enable or disable the processor's infra-red inputs.
-Being able to do so can be useful when an IR receiver, connected to the processor, is located in the same room as the processor.
-In such a case, the processor can receive two IR signals for the same command - one through the front, and one through the back.
-The potential result is that whatever you're trying to command may not respond.
-Disabling the front IR solves this problem.
+Being able to do so can be useful when an IR receiver connected to the processor is in the same room as the processor.
+In this case the processor can receive two IR signals for the same command - one through the front and one through the back.
+The double-command may affect responsiveness - disabling the front IR solves this problem.